robseb/rsyocto/README.md

 Inside my [`meta-intelfpga` BSP layer](https://github.com/robseb/meta-intelfpga) I described in details how to get started with the Yocto project for *Intel SoC-FPGAs*.
 Also I published inside this layer the source code and documentation to bring **tools to update the FPGA configuration with the running Linux and to interact with simple commands with the FPGA Fabric** to the Yocto Project.

-### How to import Python pip (*python-pip*) packages to Yocto Project
+### How to import Python pip (*Python-pip*) packages to Yocto Project
-I designed a simple python script to pre-install Python pip (PyPI)- Packages within a final Yocto Project Linux Image (see [here](https://github.com/robseb/PiP2Bitbake).
+I designed a simple Python script to pre-install Python pip (PyPI)- Packages within a final Yocto Project Linux Image (see [here](https://github.com/robseb/PiP2Bitbake).

 ### How to automatically generate an Intel NIOS II Eclipse project with for instance FreeRTOS